Sugar is a hot topic. How bad is it? Are some types of sugars better than others?

 And is all this sugar really that bad for you?

-The new saying seems to be that fat doesn’t make you fat; sugar makes you fat.
+The new saying seems to be that fat doesn’t make you unhealthy; sugar makes you unhealthy

-This is only sort of true; healthy fats, like olive oil and avocados, are not the culprits to blame if you’re gaining weight.
-Unhealthy fats, however, such as saturated fats ( in red meats, bacon, and deli meats), as well as hydrogenated oils/trans fats found in processed and fried foods, can definitely make you fat!
+This is only sort of true; healthy fats, like olive oil and avocados, are not the culprits to blame if you’re having health issues.
+Unhealthy fats, however, such as saturated fats, as well as hydrogenated oils/trans fats found in processed and fried foods, can definitely contribute to poor health.

 But the idea with this concept is that sugar is worse because in a way it’s both sugar and fat: unused sugar in your body is stored as fat.